Aircloak/aircloak/air/docs/content/ops/configuration.md

 you will be prompted to create one.
 To do so you have to type in the `master_password` the system is configured with.
 This password will no longer be needed once the first administrator has been created.

-The `endpoint_public_url` should be the root of the URL that the Air instance is accessible on the internet.
-It is used to generate correct URLs.
+The `endpoint_public_url` should be the full root URL that the Insights Air instance is accessible on the internet.
+It should be the address you would go to when visiting Insights Air using the browser.
+In other words, it should also include `http://` or `https://`.
+This parameter is used to generate correct URLs.

 The `cloak_secret` setting is optional.
 If not set (default) all Insights Cloak instances will be allowed to connect to the Insights Air instance.
 If set, then only instances with the same `cloak_secret` set in their configuration files